kamwoods/disktype/README.md

 disktype: Disk Format Detection
 ---------------------------------------------------------------------------------------------------

+# Important

-'''Important''': This is not the official disktype repository, nor does it track maintenance updates to the official repository.
+This is not the official disktype repository, nor does it track maintenance updates to the official repository.
 Unless you are involved in a project that I'm currently working on, you should go and get Christoph Pfisterer's official version at http://disktype.sourceforge.net/